Courses Taught

 University of Minnesota

-Advanced undergraduate course examining the visible and invisible influences that technology and the internet have in the world and our lives, using rhetoric as a framework for interrogating how people communicate with, through, and about technology.
-Considers how interfaces we use daily exist within social, political, economic, and cultural systems, and how positionality, privilege, and power are embedded in conceptions of technology and technology use.
+Advanced undergraduate course examining the influences that technology and the internet have in the world and our lives, using rhetoric as a framework for thinking about how people communicate with, through, and about technology.
+Considers how positionality, privilege, and power are embedded in conceptions of technology and technology use.

 Advanced writing-intensive undergraduate course covering the fundamentals of workplace writing, including composing common genres, explaining complex technical information to different audiences, rhetorical analysis and strategies, designing visual and verbal information, and considering ethical implications and the ways knowledge, power, and human activity impact writing.